9 Creative Deal Toy Ideas to Celebrate Success

 Running jokes are usually fodder for gag gifts, but sometimes they’re so central to the transaction that they become a focal point of the deal.

-One highly successful design we manufactured featured a Pepperidge Farm cookie inside Lucite—the snack having been the staple of meetings between the parties during negotiations.
+One highly successful design we manufactured featured a Pepperidge Farm cookie inside Lucite—the snack of choice for meetings between the parties during negotiations.

 Another design playing off a more subtle bond of this sort is the tombstone commemorating Google’s initial public offering.
 The IPO deal toy was styled after a decorative staple of Google’s Mountain View headquarters: the lava lamp.